Final Credit Check Before Completion

 What do final mortgage credit checks involve?

-They will take a thorough look at your application and cross-check the following details…
+They will thoroughly examine your application and cross-check the following details…

 • Your income